Skip to content

 Some common slip, trip, and fall injuries include:

-Causes of Slips, Trips, and Falls
+Causes of slips, trips, and falls

 Some common causes of slips, trips, and falls injuries include:

-• Wet or oily surface
+• Wet or oily surfaces

 • Weather hazards including rain, snow, and ice